Esthetician, Skin Care Specialist

 |Education Level||Number of Grads|

 What Esthetician, Skin Care Specialist Majors Need to Know

-In an O*NET survey, aesthetician/esthetician majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to aesthetician/esthetician and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Aesthetician/Esthetician Majors

 According to O*NET survey takers, a major in aesthetician/esthetician should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Sales and Marketing - Knowledge of principles and methods for showing, promoting, and selling products or services.
 This includes marketing strategy and tactics, product demonstration, sales techniques, and sales control systems.

 - Chemistry - Knowledge of the chemical composition, structure, and properties of substances and of the chemical processes and transformations that they undergo.
 This includes uses of chemicals and their interactions, danger signs, production techniques, and disposal methods.